Interactive Character Control with Auto-Regressive Motion Diffusion Models: Tasks

-~ The task of Joystick Control allows the user to specify the speed and orientation of the character.
-In this task, the model serves as a user-control interface for a third-person action game.
-The character is expected to follow user commands and display in-time and natural motion transitions between commands.
-We train a controller to enforce transition of varying root orientation and velocity defined by the user.
-In addition, we provide two extra user actions achieved by editing, a mechanism explained in \ref{Method_sub_CwE}.
-We support manually editing the height of the head and hand joints for diverse generation results.

-To train the controller for this task, we simulate the joystick control by changing the desired direction and speed every 120 and 240 frames respectively.
-The task observation is the facing direction $d_r^g$, which is uniformly sampled between 0 and 2$\pi$, as well as the desired velocity $d_v^g$, which is uniformly sampled from 2 and 24 feet per second.
-Therefore, the reward function is written as follows,
+~ The Joystick Control task allows the user to specify the speed and orientation of the character.
+The character is trained to generate natural motions that follow the user specified velocity and heading.
+To train the high-level controller for this task, random joystick commands are generated by changing the desired direction and speed every 120 and 240 frames respectively.
+The task observation consists of the facing direction $d_r^g$, which is uniformly sampled between 0 and 2$\pi$, as well as the desired velocity $d_v^g$, which is uniformly sampled from 0.6m/s to 7.2m/s.
+The reward function is given by

-where $\dot d_r$ is the angular velocity of the sample motion in the next step and $\dot d_v$ is the sampled planar linear velocity ($\dot d_x, \dot d_y$).
-To ensure that the policy satisfies both of these objectives simultaneously, we multiply the two rewards together.
-This encourages the policy to maintain the right speed while also following the direction of the target point.
+where $d_r$ is the character's angular velocity, and $d_v$ is the character's planar linear velocity.
+To ensure that the policy satisfies both of these objectives simultaneously, the two rewards are combined multiplicatively.